perforce/helix-authentication-service/docs/Identity_Providers.md

 1. On the next screen, find the **Client ID** and **Client secret** values and copy to the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` service settings.
 1. From the *Sign On* tab, copy the **Issuer** value to `OIDC_ISSUER_URI`.
-1. After changing the service settings, restart the process.

 If you are already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using